There are different definitions of advertising and marketing. Obviously, both share the same goal — to get more clients

 Q. What is Branded Direct Response Advertising?

 This type of advertising combines branding with Direct Response Advertising.
-It is this type of advertising that lawyers use.
+It is this type of advertising that most lawyers use.

 This is usually a TV or radio commercial asking clients to call the lawyer’s phone number or sometimes go to the lawyer’s website but includes some branding of the lawyer or law firm.

 With lawyers, the branding usually consists of an attempt to:

 - Brand the law firm name like Jacoby & Meyers;

 - Brand the firm as “The Hammer” or similar slogan; or

 - Brand a 1-800 vanity phone number.